hoonto/plnode/README.md

 I debated about whether to stick Node into PLV8 or stick PLV8 into Node.
 I like Node's project strucuture and it is certainly the larger source base plus there's gyp and so forth all ready to go.
 So going that route I modified plv8 source to be named plnode and stuck that into Node's deps, adding gyp, dropping makefiles etc.

-**Note** node.cc got a couple of functions so it could baste itself in that seemingly ubiquitous touch-feely node-love.
+**Note:** node.cc got a couple of functions so it could baste itself in that seemingly ubiquitous touch-feely node-love.

-**Warning** plnode.gyp turns on C++ exceptions.
+**Warning:** plnode.gyp turns on C++ exceptions.

 ```
 ./configure